jerrybach98/sql-digital-media-trends/README.md

 exercise solidifies fundaments like: JOINS, aggregations, sorting/filtering dates, etc.

 Tableau visualizations:

+Lessons learned:
+- End to end querying to visualization process.
+This end-to-end process will mimic a real-world scenario, providing practical experience through a project that goes beyond online exercises.
+- Readable and formatting conventions
+- Explaning queried data
+- More research on formatting and conventions for consistency

 Next steps: practice more complex syntax like windows functions (LAG, LEAD, RANK).
 Add more questions and visualizations